The Science of Health

 The media cover all types of intriguing studies, but reporters sometimes fail to put a study in context by explaining the type of research reported and what kind of questions it can honestly answer.
 Exciting new findings make headlines, often creating a misleading impression that the results are definitive.
 Also, studies often make the news precisely because they contradict a larger body of evidence, which may remain more convincing despite a single clashing new finding.

-So, the bottom line is to read reports of nutrition news skeptically, and consider whether the weight of evidence from a series of solid studies warrants making any changes in your eating habits.
+So, the bottom line is to read reports of health & nutrition news skeptically, and consider whether the weight of evidence from a series of solid studies warrants making any changes in your lifestyle habits.
 It’s also important to consider whether the possible benefits to your health outweigh potential risks.

 Before making a change, do your own research to get more information.
 Many studies may have personal or funding biases to support an outcome they are looking for.
 Reputable sources of health information put key studies in perspective for you.